BIG LIE #1: The History of 3000 Years

 In short, the significant challenge lies in addressing the root causes that have allowed the propagation of the BIG LIES: the courage to confront the truth and devise a peace-making and reconciliation plan with a genuine chance of lasting success.
 The culture entrenched within the historically privileged elites is characterized by a toxic combination of Hubris and Ignorance, where denialism reigns supreme.
 They adamantly dismiss ethnic-based federalism as the source of societal ills and advocate for its elimination, effectively advocating for maintaining the status quo that has persisted for a century and a half.
 Meanwhile, community leaders and elders, as well as lawmakers, are silenced by fear of repercussions, unable to openly express their true thoughts.

-Even institutions like the peace and reconciliation commission lack bold, transformative ideas, as they adhere to an Ethiopianist agenda out of fear of exploring uncomfortable truths.
+Even institutions like the peace and reconciliation commission lack bold and transformative ideas, as they adhere to an Ethiopianist agenda out of fear of exploring uncomfortable truths.
 Consequently, the aggrieved groups on the opposite side are unfairly labeled as troublemakers and even designated as terrorist organizations.
 Thus, Ethiopia is denied the opportunity to confront its harsh realities and grapple with its demons to achieve lasting peace.
 This status quo must change.

 Only through sincere self-reflection and a steadfast commitment to justice and equality can Ethiopia break free from the deceptive foundations that bind it and pave the way toward a brighter future.
 The persisting challenges in Ethiopia demand a paradigm shift towards acknowledging uncomfortable truths, fostering genuine reconciliation, and empowering marginalized voices.